SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 _Short project description:_
 # {{ title }}

-_This project is a collaboration with Eric Theveneau, Marina A. Ferreria, Diane Peurichard, Pierre Degond and Sara Merino-Aceituno._
+*This project is a collaboration with [Eric Theveneau](https://cbi-toulouse.fr/eng/equipe-theveneau){target="_blank"}, [Marina A. Ferreria](https://marinaaferreira.wordpress.com/){target="_blank"}, [Diane Peurichard](https://sites.google.com/site/dianepeurichard/home){target="_blank"}, [Pierre Degond](https://sites.google.com/site/degond/Home){target="_blank"} and [Sara Merino-Aceituno](https://sites.google.com/view/saramerinoaceituno){target="_blank"}.*

-The epithelial-to-mesenchymal transition (EMT) is a process during which epithelial cells[^1] transition into mesenchymal cells.
-During this transition fundamental cell properties change.
+The epithelial-to-mesenchymal transition (EMT) is a complex process during which epithelial cells[^1] transition into mesenchymal cells via a progression of changes in the cell state.
+During this transition, fundamental cell properties change.
 For example, epithelial cells typical have adhesive bonds within each other.
-But as mesenchymal cells they might loss these adhesive bonds and become suddenly mobile.
+But mesenchymal cells might lose these adhesive bonds and start to migrate.
+However, the EMT process is very flexible in the sense that some changes might be skipped or reversed.
+To study this kind of heterogeneity is one of the key challenges of this project.

 <p><a href="https://commons.wikimedia.org/wiki/File:Epithelial-Mesenchymal_Transition.gif#/media/File:Epithelial-Mesenchymal_Transition.gif"><img src="https://upload.wikimedia.org/wikipedia/commons/8/89/Epithelial-Mesenchymal_Transition.gif" alt="Epithelial-Mesenchymal Transition.gif"></a><br>
 <span class="float-right">Image source: <a href="https://commons.wikimedia.org/w/index.php?curid=25952399">wikipedia.org</a></span></p>